I wanted to escape the cold Japanese winter so I dusted off a plan I had to ride from Saigon to Hanoi.

 What to do then.
 Have a beer of course and not worry.

 Come the 27th I set off.
 The weather was still mixed but the rain was passing showers not steady.
 Riding out of HCM city was not as hard as I imagined.
-I got lost once mainly due to the GPS not being specific enough with which road to take at junctions with flyovers but otherwise fairly painless.
+I got lost once mainly due to the GPS not being specific enough at junctions with flyovers but otherwise fairly painless.
 Traffic was not that bad, bikes all ride on the shoulder like in Thailand but even more so here with dedicated lanes.

 My riding up to lunch time was just getting used to the road conditions and the motorcycle.
 The Yamaha XT 125 had a seat that was both narrow and firm and I regretted not bringing my Airhawk seat pad which I had considered then left behind.
 I looked for a shop that might sell something in the way of a cushion but could not find anything.

 I arrived my hotel just flaked out awhile.
-I could feel I had a cold coming on with a runny nose so rested before going and looking for dinner.
+I could feel I had a cold coming on so rested before going and looking for dinner.
 My room tonight cost just $15 yet was superb near new quality hotel.
-Same would cost $40 in Thailand, $70 in the Philippines (but be broken in some way) and $100 in Australia or USA.
+Same would cost $40 in Thailand, $70 in the Philippines (but be broken in some way) and $100 in Australia.

 I was warned this day would be a big ride on poor roads but actually apart from one section on route QL28 about 20km before Gia Nghia the road was good with nice sweeping curves.
 However you cannot go too fast.
 Besides having a front brake smaller than I have seen on some pushbikes around any corner can be a vehicle in your lane on a suicidal overtake or a cow, goat or dog.